pixeli99/sparkrun/examples/dedup_wcc/README.md

 2. Verify that the paths in `submit.sh` have proper write permissions.
 Pay special attention to:
    - **sbatch logs**: The `--output` and `--error` paths specified in the script
-   - **Spark temporary files and logs**: The `tmp_dir` configuration.
+   - **Spark temporary files and logs**: The `tmp_dir` and `cache_dir` configuration.
 Temporary files should preferably be stored on Lustre filesystem for better performance

 ## How to Run